steveshogren/hugo-blog/content/post/better-oo-design.md

 more common case of unit test behavior replacement, the [SimpleMock](/simplemock-unit-test-mocking/) pattern makes for an easy way to keep your codebase clean and best model the domain.

+Next in the series: [OO-Design Part 2: Anemic Domain Models Are Healthy](/anemic-domain-model/)